Electric Blue (song)

 "Electric Blue" is a song by Australian rock band Icehouse.
 It was co-written by Iva Davies of Icehouse and John Oates of US band Hall & Oates.
-Oates became involved with Davies after contacting him to state he was a fan.
-The resulting collaboration produced this song; Oates has stated that if Davies had not released the song under the Icehouse name, then it would have been a Hall & Oates track.
+Oates became involved with Davies after contacting him to state he was a fan; the resulting collaboration produced this song.
+Oates has stated that if Davies had not released the song under the Icehouse name, it would have been a Hall & Oates track.

-"Electric Blue" was released in August 1987 as the second single from Icehouse's fifth studio album, Man of Colours (1987).
+"Electric Blue" was released on 31 August 1987 as the second single from Icehouse's fifth studio album, Man of Colours (1987).
 It was issued through Regular Records in Australia and through Chrysalis Records in Europe and North America.
 In Australia, "Electric Blue" was available for a limited time on 7-inch blue vinyl.
-It is played regularly on Australian radio stations and remains one of their most popular songs according to listeners of Triple M in 2007.
+It is played regularly on Australian radio stations and remained one of their most popular songs two decades later, according to listeners of Triple M in 2007.

 "Electric Blue" reached number one on the Australian Music Report, number seven on the US Billboard Hot 100, number 10 on the Canadian RPM 100 Singles chart, and number four on New Zealand's RIANZ Singles Chart.
 In the United Kingdom, where the song was released in April 1988, it stalled at number 53 on the UK Singles Chart the following month.
 In 2025, the song ranked 92 on the Triple J Hottest 100 of Australian Songs.